nspyre-org/nspyre/docs/install.rst

 .. attention::

-   The distribution of `Lantz <https://github.com/lantzproject/lantz-core>`_ available on PyPI is currently outdated and needs to be installed directly from github
+   The distribution of `Lantz <https://github.com/lantzproject/lantz-core>`_ available on PyPI is currently outdated and needs to be installed directly from GitHub as shown in the commands above.

 Development Environment